apache/jackrabbit-filevault/vault-doc/src/site/markdown/overview.md

    See the License for the specific language governing permissions and limitations under the License.
 -->

 Overview
 ========

 **NOTE**: Parts of the following documentation is outdated and needs review
 - - -

 Jackrabbit FileVault introduces a JCR repository to filesystem mapping.
-The mapping is exposed by and API and used by several tools:
+The mapping is exposed by an API and used by several tools:

 * JackrabbitVaultPackaging that defines a package including the files, configuration and filter information that allows export/import packages of content.
 * Vault Command Line Interface aka `vlt` that provides a subversion like utility to work and develop with repository content.